googleapis/google-cloud-ruby/google-cloud-vision/OVERVIEW.md

 Sizing](https://cloud.google.com/vision/docs/best-practices#image_sizing)
 for current file size limits.

-Use {Vision::Project#image} to create images for the Cloud Vision service.
+Use {Google::Cloud::Vision::Project#image} to create images for the Cloud Vision service.
 You can provide a file path:

 ```ruby
 require "google/cloud/vision"